liqd/adhocracy3/docs/glossary.rst

       What a user is permitted to do depends on their role.
 The roles a user has often depend on the context.
 Example: Amelia (user) may be the creator (role) of one proposal (context) and therefore permitted to edit it (permission).
+Proposals that she hasn't created, she may not edit, but she may comment on them.

    workflow
+   phase
       Participation :term:`processes <process>` typically have multiple
       phases: For example, you may want to first publish an announcement, then have the actual participation for some time,